piotrmurach/rspec-benchmark/README.md

 end
 ```

-and then in your example group do:
+And then in your example group do:

 ```ruby
 RSpec.describe ..., :perf do